formkit/docs-content/essentials/validation.md

 ### Debounce `(milli)`

 At times it makes sense to debounce your validation rules.
-To do this use the debounce hint — a parenthesis containing a duration in milliseconds — before your rule.
+To do this use the debounce hint — a parenthesis containing a duration in milliseconds — before your rule:

 <example
   name="Debounce hint"